Skip to content

 Stack ‘Em Like a Pro: Don’t siloed—layer for leverage.
 Start with Claude Code as the master planner: Feed it vague specs (“scale this to 1M users”), let its tree-of-thoughts map subtasks, then handoff to Cursor for blistering IDE execution.
 Cursor’s embeddings nail the nitty-gritty edits; pipe outputs to Devin for end-to-end shipping (PRs, tests, deploys).
 For cloud-heavy?
 Amazon Q orchestrates infra while Replit Agent prototypes UIs.
 My killer combo: Claude plans → Cursor codes → GitHub Copilot Workspace reviews/PRs → OpenCode verifies locally.
 Result?
 A 100k LOC refactor in 45 minutes total—human solo?
 Two days.

-Prompt Like a Boss: Ditch one-shot wonders; engineer ReAct chains that stick.
-Golden template: “Plan: Break into subtasks with deps.
-Act: Execute top priority, show diff.
-Reflect: Metrics vs goals?
-Fix or iterate.
-Repeat until [success criteria].”
+Prompt Like a Boss: ‘Plan: Break task into subtasks with dependencies.
+Act: Execute the top-priority subtask and show a diff.
+Reflect: Compare metrics to goals and iterate until success criteria are met.’
+Always include explicit safety and approval steps.
 Add context: “Repo: [git clone], rules: ESLint strict, scale: 10k RPS.”
 For ambiguity: “Assume enterprise security; profile first.”
 Pro hack: Chain prompts—”Use last reflection”—for 85% fewer iterations.
 In tests, this boosted Devin from 75% to 94% first-pass accuracy.

 Monitor Drift Like a Hawk: Agents hallucinate (more below), so audit ruthlessly.
 Weekly ritual: SonarQube scans + custom metrics (cyclomatic complexity, vuln count via Snyk).
 Track “drift score”: % manual fixes needed.
 Tools?
 GitHub Actions cron jobs piping to Slack.
 My dashboard: Prometheus for perf baselines, replay agent sessions via logs.
 Caught a Cursor caching bug early—saved hours.